 - Heart conditions, such as heart failure, coronary artery disease, or cardiomyopathies

 - Weakened immune system from solid organ transplant

-- Early education and K-12, transit, grocery, utility, food and agriculture, restaurant and cafe workers
+- Transit, grocery, utility, food and agriculture, restaurant and cafe workers

 - Food, beverages, consumer goods, retail, and food service

 - Transit and transportation, including Uber and Lyft, rideshare services, and pharmacy delivery drivers; workers in the passenger ground transportation industry, such as food delivery and paratransit for people with disabilities; MassPort workers other than police

 - Court system workers, such as judges, prosecutors, defense attorneys, clerks, who are not listed under first responders

 - Medical supply chain workers